-OVERLOAD RECOVERY Recovers to within 2% of rated output from X300 overload in 2.5 nonoverloaded unipolar pulse widths using maximum gain; same recovery from X500 overload for bipolar pulses.
+OVERLOAD RECOVERY Recovers to within 2% of rated output from X300 overload in 2.5 nonoverload pulse widths using maximum gain for unipolar output.
+Same recovery from X500 overload for bipolar.

-BASELINE RESTORER (BLR) Gated active baseline stabilizer, with automatic threshold circuit, provides the threshold level as a function of signal noise to the baseline restorer discriminator.
+RESTORER Gated active baseline stabilizer with automatic threshold circuit to provide the threshold level as a function of signal noise to the baseline restorer discriminator.